Factbox - The hunt for the Paris attackers

 France

 Eight were taken into custody in the Nov.
-18 raid, of whom three were pulled from the targeted flat and two more from the rubble of building where the flat was located.
-Another three were arrested in the vicinity: the man believed to have provided the flat, a woman who was with him and another man.
+18 raid, of whom three were pulled from the targeted flat and two more from the rubble of the building where the apartment was located.
+Another three were arrested in the vicinity: the man believed to have provided the apartment, a woman who was with him, and another man.

-Police have taken 60 people into custody and put a further 118 under house arrest after more than 400 raids as of Wednesday in broader sweeps on suspected Islamist militants; arms finds during searches came to 87 weapons including 11 military-grade weapons, long rifles and handguns.
-Source: interior ministry statement and Prime Minister Manuel Valls.
+Jawad Bendaoud, the man believed to have provided the accommodation, is still in custody.
+Prosecutors extended his custody for a fifth day on Sunday, Nov.
+22. The other seven people being questioned have all been released.

+As of Friday, police have searched 793 premises, held 90 people for questioning, put 164 under house arrest and recovered 174 weapons, according to the Interior Ministry.

 Belgium

+Three people are being held in custody on terrorism charges, two detained on Nov.
+14, another on Nov.
+19.

-Two of seven people arrested in Nov.
-14 raids were detained on terrorism charges.
-Lawyer Carette told RTBF his client Mohammad Amri and a friend were unwitting accomplices who knew nothing about any role in attacks when Amri drove Salah Abdeslam back from Paris to Brussels.
+Lawyer Xavier Carette told RTBF his client Mohammad Amri and a friend were unwitting accomplices who knew nothing about any role in attacks when Amri drove Salah Abdeslam back from Paris to Brussels on night of Nov.
+13-14.
 Mohammad Abdeslam, brother of Salah and Brahim (dead), was among five released after preliminary questioning.
-Police searched another six addresses on Nov.
-19 in relation to the Paris attacks and detained one.
+Police searched nine addresses on Nov.
+19 in relation to the Paris attacks and are still holding one person who has been charged with terrorism offences after weapons were found at the person's home.
 Much of the focus is on Molenbeek, a poor Brussels district that is home to many Muslim immigrants.

-France plans to spend around 600 million euros on additional security in 2016 after President Francois Hollande announced that its European Union commitments to deficit control would take a back seat to spending on measures including hiring of 5,000 extra police, 2,500 extra judiciary staff and 1,000 extra customs office staff.

-Belgium will spend an extra 400 million euros ($427 million) on the fight against Islamist violence, Prime Minister Charles Michel said on Thursday, with more funds to fight hate speech, track potential extremists and boost its intelligence services.

-(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Sonya Hepinstall)
+(Compiled by Brian Love with reporters in Paris and Brussels; Editing by Sonya Hepinstall and Giles Elgood)